aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-pages/adding-headers-and-footers-of-pdf-file/_index.md

 ---
-title: Add Header and Footer to PDF in Node.js via C++
+title: Add Header and Footer to PDF in Node.js
 linktitle: Add Header and Footer to PDF
 type: docs
 weight: 70